Stop-Loss

 FTMO $100K, risking 1% ($1,000).
 Trading EUR/USD: (A) 20-pip stop = 5 standard lots ($50/pip).
 (B) 50-pip stop = 2 standard lots ($20/pip).
 Both risk $1,000.
 Option A: more contracts, tighter stop, stopped out more often.
 Option B: fewer contracts, wider stop, survives more noise.
 With 1:2 R:R, Option A targets 40 pips ($2,000), Option B targets 100 pips ($2,000).
 Same reward, different trade characteristics.

-Common mistake: The most common risk management mistake is using the same position sizing on a prop firm account as you would on a personal account.
-Prop firm accounts have hard drawdown limits that personal accounts do not.
-Size your positions so that a worst-case losing streak does not breach your drawdown limit.
+Common mistake: The most common mistake with stop-loss: using retail position sizing on a funded account.
+Prop accounts have hard breach levels that personal accounts do not.
+Size so your worst-case losing streak stays inside the drawdown limit.

 Not sure which firm matches your trading style?